dramaqa/dramaqa.github.io/download.md

         1. Annotations (Q&A, question level, etc)
       </h2>
       <p class="description">
-        In Annotations files, there are QAs and question levels and other useful information.
-Each QA is composed of one question and five candidate answers that only one answer is correct.<br>
+        In annotations files, there are QAs and question levels and other useful information.
+Each of QAs is composed of one question and five candidate answers among which only one answer is correct.<br>
-        For Question level, it <br> <br>
+        In case of question level, there are two types : memory capacity level and logical complexity level.
+Both of the level types can have a value from 1 to 4.<br> <br>
         Each of files contains following entries:
       </p>
         <table style="font-size: 19px">